 In order to root against something, it helps to also have something to root for.
 These are the movies online progressives will be pulling for this year.

-This is an incredibly male year for Oscar movies, and I would be surprised if any of the three films below pass the Bechdel test.
-Luckily, since they all have this issue, it’s hard for any one of them to be singled out for it!
+This is an incredibly male year for Oscar movies, and I would be surprised if either of the films below pass the Bechdel test.
+Luckily, since they both have this issue, it’s hard for any one of them to be singled out for it!

 7. Ford v Ferrari

-The sheer dad-ness of Ford v Ferrari has made it the subject of some ribbing — upon passing the poster, a buddy of mine dubbed it “White Excellence: The Movie.”
+The sheer dad-ness of James Mangold’s auto-racing drama has made it the subject of some ribbing.
 But, like many real dads, the patriarchal elements of FvF feel more goofily out of touch than truly harmful.
-(We shall not speak of that bonkers Caitriona Balfe driving scene.)
-With the film hovering around the edges of the Best Picture race, there are more fitting targets for ire.

 6. The Irishman

-In a way, The Irishman’s three-and-a-half-hour run time only helps it here: Clowning on the length is such an obvious dunk that it crowds out more political critiques.
-(I suppose you could call such an outrageously long movie a sign of masculine entitlement — cinematic manspreading — but that feels like slightly too long of a walk.)
-Consider too that Martin Scorsese has spent the fall embroiled in a public feud with comic-book fanboys, a demographic pegged as problematic by default, which gives him a certain Stalin-in-WWII vibe this season.
+Oddly, this film’s three-and-a-half-hour run time only helps it in this particular matter: Clowning on its protracted length is such an obvious dunk that it crowds out more political critiques.
+(Could we call such an outrageously long movie a sign of masculine entitlement?
+Cinematic manspreading?)
+Besides, Martin Scorsese has been publicly feuding with comic-book fanboys, a demographic pegged as problematic by default.

 In another universe, these could have been the movies everyone spent the fall making fun of.
 But neither has quite taken off as a serious Best Picture contender, so there’s not really any point.